MomenOsama123/LawFirm_MCPServer_Extended/README.md

 - `assign_case_to_lawyer` is hidden by default and is only exposed after a case has been accepted.
 - The server uses elicitation for missing fields rather than failing immediately on incomplete write requests.
+- ZonePruning is configured as the default production context management strategy.
 - The current implementation is designed for controlled, supervised use rather than fully autonomous case decisions.

 ---

 ## Summary

 This repository demonstrates how an MCP server can safely connect an AI agent to a law firm’s intake process.
-It provides secure access to sensitive legal data, supports structured review workflows, and enforces a clear boundary between inspection and decision-making.
+It provides secure access to sensitive legal data, supports structured review workflows, optimizes memory context windows for lower cost and high accuracy, and enforces a clear boundary between inspection and decision-making.